 Popular Skills for Inventory / Purchasing Manager

-Purchasing Managers report using a deep pool of skills on the job.
-Most notably, facility with Procurement, Project Management, and Forecasting are correlated to pay that is significantly above average, leading to increases of 83 percent, 37 percent, and 25 percent, respectively.
-Skills that seem to negatively impact pay include Purchasing, Order Inventory, and Inventory Control.
-For most people, competency in Inventory Control indicates knowledge of Microsoft Excel and Materials Requirement Planning (MRP).
+Survey participants wield an impressively varied skill set on the job.
+Most notably, facility with Procurement, Project Management, and Forecasting are correlated to pay that is significantly above average, leading to increases of 82 percent, 35 percent, and 24 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Purchasing, Order Inventory, and Inventory Control.
+It is often found that people who know Inventory Control are also skilled in Microsoft Excel and Materials Requirement Planning (MRP).

 Pay by Experience Level for Inventory / Purchasing Manager

 Pay Difference by Location

-For Purchasing Managers, busy Atlanta offers a higher-than-average pay rate, 65 percent above the national average.
-Purchasing Managers can also look forward to large paychecks in cities like San Francisco (+56 percent), Tampa (+27 percent), New York (+19 percent), and Denver (+17 percent).
-One of the biggest compensable factors for Purchasing Managers is geography, with workers in San Diego earning a whopping 25 percent below the national average.
-Employers also pay below the national average in St. Louis (16 percent lower) and Pittsburgh (8 percent lower).
+Purchasing Managers will find that Atlanta offers an impressive pay rate, one which exceeds the national average by 62 percent.
+Purchasing Managers can also look forward to large paychecks in cities like San Francisco (+54 percent), Tampa (+31 percent), Denver (+18 percent), and New York (+18 percent).
+Location is a huge contributor to overall pay, with Purchasing Managers in San Diego earning a whopping 26 percent below the national average.
+Employers in Seattle and Pittsburgh also lean toward paying below-median salaries (10 percent lower and 9 percent lower, respectively).